Morpho-lang/morpho/help/field.md

 You can supply the barycentric coordinates either as a `List` or as a column `Matrix`.

+The number of barycentric coordinates should match the number of vertices of the reference element, i.e. `grade+1`.

 ## ElementDofs
 [tagelementdofs]: # (elementdofs)

 Returns a list describing which field entries contribute to a given element.
 Each entry is a tuple of the form `(grade, element id, index)`:

     print f.elementDofs(element)

+A typical return value might look like

+    [ (0, 3, 0), (0, 7, 0), (0, 8, 0) ]

+for a linear field on a triangular element.

 ## Linearize
 [taglinearize]: # (linearize)